ibm-cloud-docs/discovery-data/split-documents.md

 {: #split-documents}

 Split your documents so that the search function can find more concise information to return in query results.

+For more information about the benefits of splitting documents, read the [Using IBM Watson Discovery’s New Document Segmentation Feature](https://medium.com/ibm-watson/using-ibm-watson-discoverys-new-document-segmentation-feature-7a58b44d32c2){: external} blog post on Medium.com.

 When you split a document, the original document is broken into segments.
 Each segment contains a more uniform set of information.
 By splitting the content in your documents into segmented groups, you can enrich and index your data at a more granular level.